microbus-io/fabric/README.md

 * [Environment variables](./docs/tech/envars.md) - Environment variables used to initialize microservices
 * [NATS connection settings](./docs/tech/nats-connection.md) - How to configure microservices to connect and authenticate to NATS
 * [RPC over JSON vs REST](./docs/tech/rpcvsrest.md) - Implement these common web API styles
+* [Adaptable topology](./docs/blocks/topology.md) - Grow the topology of your system to match your requirements

 ### Under the Hood